Digital Learning Resources

-Adobe Spark is an online design application that allows you to create graphics, posters, and short videos.
+Adobe Express is an online design application that allows you to create graphics, posters, and short videos.
 All Beloit College faculty and students are able to create an account.

 Flipgrid is a website where instructors create categories and students respond to prompts with video reflections.
 This is a good tool for asynchronous discussions.
 It is available as a website and an app.